Get

 Your dog has new spots developing, little pigmented areas you know weren’t there last year.
 You think about your grandma’s hands and wonder: do dogs get liver spots?
 If so, what exactly are they?
 Liver spots are also called age spots, and your dog can develop them like you.

-What Are Liver Spots?
+What Are Liver Spots on Dogs?

 Because dogs have so much fur, liver spots are often not as noticeable.
 Still, you might see the spots, especially on the thinly-haired region of their belly.